marshall-hobbs96/revature_review_questions_answers/Week7/Week7RecapQuestions.md

 1. What is the Singleton design pattern?
+	- The singleton design pattern is a design pattern for classes that stipulates that classes should only have a single instance of that class at a time.
+	- Useful for things like connections, logging, things that really shouldn't have multiple of at once

 2. How would you create a class that follows the Singleton design pattern?
+	- Have a property of a type that is itself, and have a method that returns that instance.
+If that instance hasnt been instantiated yet, then create it

 3. What is the Factory design pattern?
+	- The factory design pattern is a design pattern that passes the responsibility of creating new objects to a method
+	- Typically used for managing several different implementations of an interface

 4. How would you implement the factory design pattern?
+	- Create a class with a method that returns different objects of different implementations of an interface based on what arguments you pass into the method